-- Bit Status

 - 0 Attention

 - 1 Not used

-- 2 Not used 3 Busy
+- 2 Not used

+- 3 Busy

-- 3 Busy4 Channel end
+- 4 Channel end

 - 5 Device end

 - 6 Unit check

 - 7 Unit exception

-Initial Status: Reflects the condition of the selected device upon receipt of a command, and indicates to the channel whether or not the command can be executed.
+Initial Status reflects the condition of the selected device on receipt of a command, and indicates to the channel whether or not the command can be executed.

-Ending Status: Reflects the condition of the selected device after all channel interface operations of a nonimmediate command are completed.
+Ending Status reflects the condition of the selected device after all channel interface operations of a nonimmediate command are completed.

-Asynchronous Status: Reflects ending status for an immediate command (other than no operation), a second ending status for a Write or Erase/Write command, or an equipment condition or operator action (attention) not associated with command execution.
+Asynchronous Status reflects ending status for an immediate command (other than no operation), a second ending status for a Write or Erase/Write command, or an equipment condition or operator action (attention) not associated with command execution.